 - Client’s are trained and familiar with the seller’s processes and your knowledge about client responsiveness, level of information they provide, how complicated their needs are, and how timely they pay can be understood from the outset rather than learned over time.

 - Sellers who are willing to share information and guide you through what has and hasn’t worked in the past as well as which clients require specialized care.

 Financing, too, is generally more readily available for acquisitions, whereas startup funds are usually more difficult to secure.

 Finding the Right Accounting Practice to Buy

-Finding the right accounting practice is key to getting the most out of your decision to buy an established practice.
+Finding the right tax and accounting practice is key to getting the most out of your decision to buy an established practice.
 No two practices are alike and many of them will not fit your needs or help you reach your goals.

 Here are five important principles to think about:

 - Are you similar to the seller?
 Do you have similar business philosophies and business styles?
 Do you have similar knowledge and management styles?
 Do you interact with clients in a similar fashion?

 - Are you comfortable with the staff size?
 Do you and the seller have similar management styles?
-If not, you could see an employee exodus once you take over.

 - What are the practice’s key revenue streams?
 One or two small areas that are not your current expertise are fine, but larger problematic ones may rule out the practice as the right one for you.